Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

 \subsection{Model description and objective}

-We start by describing the model for the planted subgraph recovery problem, and a version of the model with missing data. \begin{definition}[$\PDS$ and Censored $\PDS$ model] In the {\em Planted Dense Subgraph Problem}, there are $n$ vertices, labeled $\{1, 2, \dots, n\}$ and $\true \subset [n]$, a random subset of size $K$.
+We start by describing the models for the planted subgraph recovery problem, a version of this model with missing data, and the submatrix localization problem. \begin{definition}[$\PDS$ and Censored $\PDS$ model] In the {\em Planted Dense Subgraph Problem}, there are $n$ vertices, labeled $\{1, 2, \dots, n\}$ and $\true$ is drawn uniformly at random from all size-$K$ subsets of $[n]$.
 A pair of vertices $\{i,j\}$ is connected with probability $p$ if $i, j \in \true$.
-Otherwise, the pair is connected with probability $q$.
+Otherwise, the pair is connected with a different probability $q$.
 We refer to this as the \PDS~model, denoted by $\PDS(p,q,K)$.

 In the {\em Censored Planted Dense Subgraph Problem}, we additionally have each edge status being revealed to us independently with probability $\alpha$.
-The output is a graph with edge statuses given by $\{\texttt{present, absent, censored}\}$.
+In this case, the output is a graph with edge statuses given by $\{\texttt{present, absent, censored}\}$.
 We denote this model by $\CPDS(p,q,\alpha,K)$. \end{definition}